 Dr. Austin Gagné (BScH, MD, CCFP-EM) is a McGill Family Medicine Faculty Lecturer.
 He practices emergency medicine at two regional hospitals in Eastern Ontario, as well as general medicine at Chisasibi Hospital, a remote-northern hospital that serves the James Bay Cree indigenous communities.
 Dr. Gagné is passionate about integrating bedside ultrasound into his clinical assessments, especially in Chisasibi, where the nearest CT scanner is 1000 km away.
 He is a CPoCUS certified Independent Practitioner and ultrasound instructor since 2015.
 He has taught ultrasound to physicians, residents, and students through the McGill Family Medicine R1 and R2, ePOCUS, and MUSE ECHO courses

-Dr. Eric Sigman (MDCM, FRCP) is an attending emergency physician at the McGill University Health Centre and is emergency ultrasound coordinator at the Montreal General Hospital.
+Dr. Eric Sigman (MDCM, FRCP) is an attending emergency physician at the McGill University Health Centre (MUHC) and is emergency ultrasound coordinator at the Montreal General Hospital.
 He graduated from McGill’s FRCP program in 2004.
 He completed the ULA Ultrasound Fellowship in 2014 and completed a one-year post-graduate stage in ultrasound-guided regional anesthesia in 2016.

 He has extensive experience teaching ultrasound to physicians nationally (Canada) and internationally (Castlefest, Yellowstone, University of Vermont, and Bangalore ultrasound courses).
 He is a teacher in the McGill Emergency Medicine ultrasound rotation and participates actively in POCUS education at the undergraduate, post-graduate, and staff levels at McGill University and Université de Montréal.
 He spends an unreasonable amount of money on ultrasound books.
 He is a CPoCUS certified Independent Practitioner.